Anum-2017/Spec-Kit-Plus-Guides/Claude-Code/WITH-PYTHON.md

 ---

+## ⚠️ Important: Spec-Kit Plus vs GitHub Spec Kit

+This guide specifically documents **Spec-Kit Plus** and its `specifyplus` / `sp` CLI commands.

+Do not confuse these commands with the current official GitHub **Spec Kit** CLI, which uses different command naming and initialization syntax.

+---

-## Important
+## Python Method

 This method requires Python to be manually installed and uses pip to install Spec-Kit Plus.

-If you do not want to manually install or manage Python, use:
+If you do not want to manually install or manage Python, see:

 `WITHOUT-PYTHON.md`